L.A. Quartet: Ed Exley

 Edmund Jennings Exley is one of the three protagonists in L.A.
 Confidential, and a major supporting character in White Jazz.
-He is the son of Preston Exley, former cop turned construction tycoon.
-The brother of Thomas Exley, also a cop who was gunned down by an unknown purse snatcher (referred to as "Rollo Tomasi" in the film, and kills Preston Exley, instead of Thomas Exley, in the film).
+He is the son of Preston Exley, former cop turned construction tycoon, and Marguerite Exley, née Tibbetts.
+When he was seventeen his brother Thomas Exley, also a cop, was fatally gunned down by an unidentified purse snatcher (referred to as "Rollo Tomasi" in the film, and kills Preston Exley, instead of Thomas Exley, in the film).
 Ed is relentlessly ambitious, politically savvy, and highly intelligent, trying to surpass his father as a policeman and live out late Thomas's dreams.
 He is instilled with a belief in "absolute justice" from his father.

-He has come from a family of cops.
+He has come from a family of cops, but also has a trust fund from his mother after she died of cancer 6 years earlier.
 Stated in the novel Exley men have been police since the formation of the Scotland Yard.
 A summa cum laude graduate of UCLA at nineteen in 1941, Exley joined the war effort shortly after joining the LAPD in 1943.
 He served in the Pacific Theater and toward the end of his tour of duty experienced the variable ways of manipulating the truth to one's benefit.
 Anticipating an attack, Exley volunteers for a scout run.
 As predicted, the Japanese forces assault with a bayonet charge.
 When Exley returns, his platoon is dead and a patrol is approaching.
 He hides under the bodies of his former brothers-in-arms.
 After the patrol passes he decides to head to battalion headquarters.
 On the way, he passes a Shinto shrine of soldiers who committed suicide over capture or death by disease.
 He finds weaponry and a flamethrower nearby.
 He lays the guns out around the dead.
 With the flamethrower, he torches the bodies, knowing his cowardice would be evident and would be rotated to another platoon if he didn't commit this act.
 Recon finds Exley having "fought off" twenty-nine enemies.
 He is awarded the Distinguished Service Cross and his story is published in the Examiner.